minkikim19/UiUxDesign/README.md

 # ui-ux-design

-Programming using html css javascript
+Web page design using html css javascript

+I used j query and bootstrap.